MarijanStajic/kubernetes/README.md

-# Kubernetes Lab
+# Kubernetes
-Here is my configuration files for Kubernetes (lab)
+Configuration files related to security, objects, manifests, and more are located under different branches.
+Expand to access the different categories.